zfengyan/CityJSON/README.md

 # CityJSON
-Project for reading and performing some basic calculations based on CityJSON file.
+Read and perform some basic calculations based on CityJSON file.

 The following attributes are calculated: